 Traditional Physics Major Requirements

 - Six upper-level courses in physics at Haverford or Bryn Mawr.
-One of these must be advanced physics laboratory (326).
+One of these must be advanced physics laboratory (326 or Bryn Mawr 331 or 305).
 All majors must take three of the four core theoretical courses: 302, 303, 308 and 309

-Students considering graduate study in physics are advised to take at least four of the core lecture courses (302, 303, 309 and 309) as well as advanced physics lab (or the Bryn Mawr equivalents).
+Students considering graduate study in physics are advised to take at least four of the core lecture courses (302, 303, 309 and 309) as well as advanced physics lab (326 or Bryn Mawr 331 or 305).

 Two of the six upper-level courses may be replaced by upper-level courses in a related department, with advanced approval from the major advisor.
 (The student will be asked to prepare a brief written statement explaining the relationship between the proposed courses and the physics major.)
 One of the six upper-level physics courses may be a 400-level research course.
 Either 459 or 460 may also be counted among the six upper-level courses.